This Study Suggests Grads Who Move Home for Less Than 2 Years Make $6K More

 This online-only account comes with a debit card and free ATMs, so you can easily access your money when you need it.

 So while I’m saving for my future rent, I’m also watching my money grow.

-Plus, there aren’t any ATM fees, which is nice, if I have an emergency.
+Plus, ATMs are free anywhere in the world, which is nice, if I have an emergency.